Percentage Lease: What it Is and How it Works

 Jump to Section

 A percentage lease is an excellent option for landlords who want to entice ideal tenants.
-They also allow tenants to make less of an upfront financial commitment since lease amounts are contingent upon a low base rent plus a percentage of gross sales.
+A percentage lease is a lower base monthly rent with an added percentage of their gross sales.
 A percentage lease can be a win-win for everyone involved when utilized strategically.

 This article defines percentage leases as well as how they work, negotiable terms, and other vital details commercial landlords should understand.